openharmony/docs/en/device-dev/driver/driver-peripherals-face_auth-des.md

 ### When to Use

-The Face_auth driver provides basic facial authentication capabilities for the UserIAM and Face_auth service to ensure successful facial authentication.
+The Face_auth driver provides basic facial authentication capabilities for the User_auth and Face_auth service to ensure successful facial authentication.

 ### Available APIs